Chapter 8

 The laughter and conversation filled the hall, as if no one noticed Ronald's absence.

-But Elsie knew that Raina and Nash would definitely notice.
+But Ronald's grandparents would definitely notice.

 Sure enough, it wasn't long before Raina approached, looking displeased.